catdeal3r/boltcli/DEVELOPEMENT.md

 # Cool document content!
 Blah blah blah.
 `
-For extra information about the project or question, their may be a section at the top of the file like this (for example):
+For extra information about the project or question, there may be a section at the top of the file like this (for example):
 CONTEXT:
 `
 # The coffee project - perfect brewing.